-In Atlanta, the temperature typically varies from 35°F to 89°F over the course of the year, and is rarely below 22°F or above 95°F.
+In Atlanta, the summers are hot and muggy; the winters are short, cold, and wet; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 35°F to 89°F and is rarely below 22°F or above 95°F.

 The hot season lasts for 3.8 months, from May 24 to September 18, with an average daily high temperature above 81°F. The hottest day of the year is July 22, with an average high of 89°F and low of 72°F.

 The cool season lasts for 2.9 months, from November 28 to February 25, with an average daily high temperature below 60°F. The coldest day of the year is January 23, with an average low of 35°F and high of 53°F.